 Types of Burn Injuries

-A burn injury may be caused by heat, electricity, radiation, or chemicals.
-Most often, burns result from heat exposure (such as fire, steam, tar, or scalding liquids).
-Whether you sustained your injuries at home or on the job, our burn injury attorneys can help.
+A burn injuries may be caused by heat, electricity, radiation or chemicals.
+Most often, burns result from heat exposure such as fire, steam, tar or scalding liquids.

 Burn Injury Lawsuit